Billy Mitchell (gamer): Disputed records

 In June 2020, Guinness World Records announced that, after review, it could not find conclusive proof that Mitchell had used improper methods to achieve his high scores, and restored both Mitchell's Donkey Kong and Pac-Man records.
-In 2021 and 2022, Mitchell filed two lawsuits against speedrunner and YouTuber documentarian Karl Jobst, saying that two of his videos were defamatory—one of them using a clip that refers to Mitchell as a cheater, and the other covering his cheating allegations.
+In 2021 and 2022, Mitchell sent two concerns notices to speedrunner and YouTuber documentarian Karl Jobst, informing him he intended to file defamation lawsuits regarding Jobst using a clip in a video that referred to Mitchell as a cheater, and another covering his cheating allegations.
+The lawsuits were not filed.

 In September 2022, forensic analyst Tanner Fokkens and five other experts published a report finding that, after technical analysis of his gameplay, Mitchell could not have obtained his records on original arcade hardware, the stage-to-stage transitions being consistent with those in MAME.
 Photographs from the 2007 Florida Association of Mortgage Brokers convention, uncovered in January 2023, showed that the Donkey Kong cabinet Mitchell used there appeared to have a modified joystick that may have allowed for eight-way motion rather than that of the standard four-way joystick.
 This would be in violation of Twin Galaxies' rules against playing on modified hardware.
 Eight-way joysticks are banned because they potentially give an unfair advantage over the game's original 4-way joystick by making it easier to perform moves in the game.

 Mitchell and Twin Galaxies settled their cases in January 2024.
 The terms were not disclosed.
 Twin Galaxies re-posted Mitchell's scores the same month, and in a statement recognized that Michael Zyda, a professor from University of Southern California, testified as an expert that it is impossible to tell if Mitchell used improper hardware due to the low quality of the evidence presented.
 The scores were re-posted to a static "historical database" of scores prior to 2014, when Twin Galaxies changed ownership, but not as part of the current scoring records.
 Further, Twin Galaxies removed from their forums the original posts that had accused Mitchell of cheating.
 Site administrators of the Twin Galaxies forums acknowledged Twin Galaxies' take based on the expert testimony, but still maintained that Mitchell remains banned from further Twin Galaxies contests, thanked Jobst and other YouTubers for their work in providing their own evidence, and stated that interested readers should review all of the evidence to come to their own conclusions.